jonmartin721/devwatch-github/PRIVACY.md

 - GitHub's privacy policy and terms of service apply to these interactions
 - See GitHub's privacy policy at: https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement

+### NPM Registry (Optional)

+When you add a repository by NPM package name, the extension communicates with the NPM registry (registry.npmjs.org):

+- This is entirely optional and only happens when you use the "Add by NPM package" feature
+- Used to look up the GitHub repository associated with an NPM package
+- No authentication or personal data is sent to NPM
+- NPM's privacy policy applies to these interactions

 ### No Other Third Parties

 GitHub Devwatch does **NOT**:
 - Use advertising networks
 - Use analytics services
 - Connect to any servers we operate
-- Share data with any third-party services
+- Share data with any other third-party services

 ## Permissions Explained